linkeddatacenter/ezclassifier.com/content/en/docs/Getting started/_index.md

 These examples are used by EZClassifier to create a personalized model.
 You can add to the model as many prototypes and categories as you like, as long as there is at least one example for each category.
 EZClassifier works with any language, even when used simultaneously in the same text or the same data file and/or examples.

-Once you created your model, you use it to classify your data.
+Once you created your model, you use it to classify your data stream.
-EZClassifier will create a table adding two additional fields to your data:
+EZClassifier will add two additional fields to your data:
 - **class**: that is the predicted category for the described row
 - **similarity**: a number from 0 to 1 that represents the confidence of EZClassifier about its classification (1=maxumum confidence , 0=no confidence).